freeCodeCamp/freeCodeCamp/guide/english/virtualbox/index.md

 <img src="https://upload.wikimedia.org/wikipedia/commons/d/d5/Virtualbox_logo.png" width="200" height="200"/>

 VirtualBox is an open source Virtual Machine program from Oracle.
 It allows users to virtually install many operating systems on virtual drives, including Windows, BSD, Linux, Solaris, etc.
+Oracle VM VirtualBox is a free and open-source hosted hypervisor for x86 computers currently being developed by Oracle Corporation.
+Developed initially by Innotek GmbH, it was acquired by Sun Microsystems in 2008 which was in turn acquired by Oracle in 2010.

 # Installation
 VirtualBox can be downloaded here: